-Download 32-bit version of the runtime to be sure the output exe runs well on both 32-bit and 64-bit Windows.
+Download the 32-bit version of the runtime to ensure the output exe will run well on both 32-bit and 64-bit Windows.

-Using 64-bit runtime files, a 64-bit executable will be produced.
-It doesn't run on 32-bit Windows.
+Using the 64-bit runtime files, the packer will produce a 64-bit executable.
+It won't run on 32-bit Windows.

-At the same time if you use 32-bit runtime files, a 32-bit executable will be prepared that can run on both 32-bit and 64-bit Windows.
+At the same time, if you use 32-bit runtime files, the 32-bit executable will be produced, which can run on both 32-bit and 64-bit Windows.

 Download BoxedApp Packer, launch it.